Nerve root impingement from the neck

-1. Nerve root impingement from the neck which can cause a dull ache, pain and tingling in the neck, shoulder, upper arm and forearm and hand
+Typical symptoms: Dull ache, pain and tingling in the neck, shoulder, upper arm and forearm and hand.

-2. Nerves can also be trapped as they track their way down the arm through various anatomical structures especially at the elbow and palm of the hand (refer Carpal Tunnel Syndrome section on hand problems)
+Nerves can also be trapped as they track their way down the arm through various anatomical structures especially at the elbow and palm of the hand (as in Carpal Tunnel Syndrome).

 Tennis elbow is correctly termed ‘lateral epicondylitis’.
 The lateral epicondyle is a small bony bump on the outside of your forearm where one of the most important muscle tendons that helps lock your wrist inserts (these are the forearm extensors).